 Water or Soda: If you like fizzy drinks, then top the shikanji with chilled club soda, otherwise water is fine too.
 Make sure to add a few ice cubes to the glasses to make the drink super chilled.

-You can also use coca-cola, sprite, or ginger ale instead of water or club soda, to make a different variation.
+You can also use sparkling water, coca-cola, sprite, or ginger ale instead of water or club soda to make a different variation.
 I sometimes add chia seeds soaked in water to it too.

 How To Make Nimbu Shikanji